raduschirliu/websocket-calculator/backend/README.md

 Backend for the calculator is built using Node.js and TypeScript.
 It makes use of the `ws` library for the WebSocket Server, as well as `mathjs` to safely parse mathematical expressions.

+## Dependencies
+Requires Node.js in order to run and build (has only been tested on Node.js v14.12.0).

 ## Running
 Before running the backend, the following optional environment variables can be set:
 ```bash